-In order to make registered IP agreements to be fully effective, Indonesian government has issued regulations for Recordation of Intellectual Property License Agreement.
-This enactment will enable the licensor to easily license their Trademarks to the third Party.
+In order to make registered IP agreements to be fully effective, the Indonesian government has issued regulations for Recordation of Intellectual Property License Agreement.
+This enactment will enable the licensor to easily license their Trademarks to the third party.

 Benefits from Agreement

-This recordation of IP agreements shall benefit the Businesses through stable royalty structure of their IP license agreements and will enable to enter into other sectors which are out of their forte.
-This can result in increase of sale and public awareness on new business lines.
+This recordation of IP agreements shall benefit the Businesses through a stable royalty structure of their IP license agreements and will enable them to enter into other sectors that are out of their forte.
+This can result in an increase in sales and public awareness of new business lines.

-To avoid disputes and keep healthy relationship between the parties, all parties have to abide terms and conditions that are set in Trademark License Agreement which will be recorded with Directorate General of Intellectual Property Rights (DGIP), which falls under Article 43 (3) of the Indonesian Trademark Law (“GR No. 36/2018).
-If License agreement is not recorded as per prescribed guidelines- It can result in Cancellation of Trademark and will not hold any legal effect towards third party.
+To avoid disputes and keep a healthy relationship between the parties, all parties have to abide by terms and conditions that are set in the Trademark License Agreement which will be recorded with the Directorate General of Intellectual Property Rights (DGIP), which falls under Article 43 (3) of the Indonesian Trademark Law (“GR No. 36/2018).
+If the License agreement is not recorded as per prescribed guidelines- It can result in the Cancellation of Trademark and will not hold any legal effect towards a third party.

-- The licensor should not grant license to the licensee if terms of protection have lapsed or IP registration is withdrawn.
+- The licensor should not grant a license to the licensee in terms of protection has lapsed or IP registration is withdrawn.

-- License agreement must be written in Indonesian language
+- A license agreement must be written in the Indonesian language

-- Agreement cannot include provisions that may Harm Indonesia’s economy or national interests or result in unfair business competition or conflicts with prevailing laws, religion, morality and public order.
+- The agreement cannot include provisions that may Harm Indonesia’s economy or national interests or result in unfair business competition or conflicts with prevailing laws, religion, morality, and public order.

 An IP license agreement should consist of:

-- Date, month, year, and location where license agreement was signed
+- Date, month, year, and the location where license agreement was signed

 - Name and address of the licensor and licensee

 - Provision on whether the license is exclusive or non-exclusive, including sub-licensing